- Seamless roaming of clients between APs

 S-UAC – Standby UAC

 AP – Access Point

 AOS – Aruba Operating System

-Seamless AP failover: When MCs are part of a cluster, APs that come up will connect to their LMS IP (i.e. one of the cluster members), called the Active AP Anchor Controller (or A-AAC).
+Seamless AP failover: When MCs are part of a cluster, APs that come up will connect to their Local Mobility Switch (LMS) IP (i.e., one of the cluster members), called the Active AP Anchor Controller (or A-AAC).
 The AP builds a standby tunnel to a Standby AAC (or S-AAC) that is selected by the cluster leader.
 When the A-AAC goes down, the AP seamlessly fails over to the S-AAC

 Cluster VRRP: The cluster members can be in a configured VRRP group for L2 Cluster.
 This VRRP group is configured manually in addition to the cluster configuration.

 - Cluster VRRP VRID must be between 1-219

 Authorization server interaction (RADIUS CoA): To authenticate new users, the A-UAC may forward authentication requests to an external RADIUS server with the A-UAC’s IP as the NAS-IP.
 The external RADIUS server sets this NAS-IP (i.e., A-UAC’s IP) in its client database.

 The NAS-IP is used later to change the state or attributes of the client.
 However, if the client changes its UAC, the authorization server is not updated and hence cannot send CoA updates to the client.
 To resolve this issue, VIP and VLAN are configured in each node in the cluster.

 VRID 220 and higher is used by cluster members for VRRP-IP for purposes of authorization server interaction (RADIUS CoA).